Frequently Asked Questions about Admission to the Graduate Program

 Q: On what basis are the applications evaluated?

-A: Applications are evaluated on the basis of the applicant’s coursework, grades, letters of recommendation, and performance on the GRE and TOEFL tests.
+A: Applications are evaluated on the basis of the applicant’s coursework, grades, letters of recommendation, and performance on the TOEFL or IELTS tests (for international applicants).
 Each application is reviewed on an individual basis.

 Q: What prerequisite coursework is recommended?